 |Cubic capacity||33.2 m3 / 1,172 cu ft||67.7 m3 / 2,389 cu ft|

-High cube containers also come in two sizes: 40ft HC and 45ft HC.
+High cube containers come in three sizes: 20ft HC, 40ft HC and 45ft HC.
 Since these containers have additional height, they provide more storage value at their price point.
-They’re suitable if you need more storage for your cargo that a 20ft or 40ft container can’t fulfil.
+They’re suitable if you need more storage for your cargo than a 20ft or 40ft container.

 High cube container sizes and dimensions